eleyuheng/eleyuheng.github.io/_pages/about.md

   - /about.html
 ---

 This is Dr. Heng Yu's research site.
-He is currently an Associate Professor in the School of Computer Science, University of Nottingham Ningbo China.
+He is currently an Associate Professor in the School of Computer Science, University of Nottingham Ningbo China (UNNC).
 His current researh interest lies in embedded AI and AI-empowered digital system design, with focus on system-level algorithms leveraging application's or circuit's adaptability for optimization.
 Find more about him in the [Bio page](https://eleyuheng.github.io/publications/).

 > Ph.D. vacancies available for the above research directions.
 Motivated students with a relevant MSc. or MEng. degree (or excellent Bachelor degree) are welcome to contact him for discussion.